ngoxuansy30082002/chatapp_firebase/README.md

 ## Members:

-Thank you for the contributions of all the members :heart
+:heart: Thank you for the contributions of all the members

 | Name             | Class   | Student ID |
 |------------------|---------|------------|